ecmwf-lab/climetlab-s2s-ai-challenge/README.md

   - For all 3 models :
     - forecast_time : from 2020/01/02 to 2020/12/31, weekly every 7 days (every Thurday).
     - valid_time (forecast_time + lead_time): from 2020/01/02 to 2020/12/31
-  - ECMWF forecast data in `forecast-input` dataset
+  - ECMWF forecast
     - lead_time : 0 to 46 days
-    - `forecast-input/ecmwf`
   [grib](https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/forecast-input/ecmwf-forecast/0.2.3/grib/index.html),
   [netcdf](https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/forecast-input/ecmwf-forecast/0.2.3/netcdf/index.html),
   zarr
-  - ECCC hindcast data in `forecast-input` dataset
+  - ECCC forecast
     - lead_time : 1 to 32 days
     - variables sm20, sm100, st20, st100 not available
-    - `forecast-input/eccc`
   [grib](https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/forecast-input/eccc-forecast/0.2.3/grib/index.html),
   [netcdf](https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/forecast-input/eccc-forecast/0.2.3/netcdf/index.html),
   zarr
-  - NCEP hindcast data in `forecast-input` dataset
+  - NCEP forecast
     - lead_time : 1 to 44 days
     - variable "rsn" not available.
-    - `forecast-input/ncep`
   [grib](https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/forecast-input/ncep-forecast/0.2.3/grib/index.html),
   [netcdf](https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/forecast-input/ncep-forecast/0.2.3/netcdf/index.html),
  zarr

 ### Observations
+The `hindcast-like-observations` (`training-output-reference`) dataset.
+The `forecast-like-observations` (`test-output-reference`) dataset.

-The `observations` dataset is the ground truth to compare with the ML model output and evaluate them.
-It consists in observation from instruments of temperature and total precipitation (TODO add more description).
+The observations are the ground truth to compare with the ML model output and evaluate them.
+It consists in observation from instruments of temperature and accumulated total precipitation.
+(TODO add more descriptions) (point to the scripts to create them ?
+TODO).
-Dates in the observation dataset are from 1998/01/01 to 2021/02/20.

-The `observation` dataset will used separately for training and forecast (i.e. separation between training and evaluation).
 Generally speaking, only past data can be used by the ML models to perform their forecast :

 __Rule 1 : Observed data beyond the forecast date should not be used for prediction, for instance a forecast starting on 2020/07/01 should not use observed data beyond 2020/07/01).__

+Dates in the observation dataset are from 2000/01/01 to 2021/02/20.
+(TODO check dates)

-The `observations` dataset have been build from real instrument observations :
+The `observations` dataset have been build from real instrument observations.

+- The `hindcast-like-observations` (`training-output-reference`) dataset :
- - Available from 2000/01/01 to 2021/02/20, weekly every 7 days (every Thurday) (see the scripts to create them here TODO).
+ - Available from 2000/01/01 to 2019/12/31, weekly every 7 days (every Thurday)
- - Observation data before 2019/12/31 can be used for training (as the truth to evaluate and optimize the ML models).
+ - Observation data before 2019/12/31 can be used for training (as the truth to evaluate and optimize the ML models or tweak hyper parameters using train/valid split or cross-validation).
+- The `forecast-like-observations` (`test-output-reference`) dataset.
+ - Available from2020/01/01 to 2021/02/20 , weekly every 7 days (every Thurday)
-- Observation data from 2020/01/01 to 2021/02/20 must **not** be used during training.
+ - The test data must **not** be used during training.
 In theory, these data should not be disclosed during the challenge, but the nature of the data make is possible to access it from other sources.
 That is the reason why the code used for training model must be submitted along with the prediction (as a jupyter notebook) and the top ranked proposition will be reviewed by the organizing board.

 ![train_validation_split](https://user-images.githubusercontent.com/8441217/114999589-e5f29f80-9e99-11eb-90e3-8a4a3e9545d5.png)

-During training phase, observed data beyond 2020/01/01 must not be used for training.
 During forecast phase (i.e. the evaluation phase using the forecast-input dataset), 2020 observation data is used.
 Rule 1 still stands : Observed data beyond the forecast start date should not be used for prediction.

-### Forecast Benchmark
+### Forecast Benchmark (Test output benchmark) (Not yet available)
+    | `forecast-benchmark`
-The `forecast-benchmark` dataset is an example of output of a ML model to be submitted.
+The `forecast-benchmark` (`test-output-benchmark`) dataset is an example of output of a ML model to be submitted.

-The "ML model" used to produce this dataset is very crude and consists in applying to the `forecast-input' a simple re-calibration of from the mean of the hindcast (training) data.
+The "ML model" used to produce this dataset is TODO.
+It consists in applying to the `forecast-input' a simple re-calibration of from the mean of the hindcast (training) data.
   - forecast_time : from 2020/01/01 to 2020/12/31, weekly every 7 days (every Thurday).
   - lead_time : two values : 28 days and 35 days (To be discussed)
   - valid_time (forecast_time + lead_time): from 2020/01/01 to 2020/12/31